 - Sustained use of steroid medications

 Sometimes cataracts occur because of unavoidable physical changes our eyes undergo as we age.
-Our Washington DC cataract Surgeon is aware of the different reasons that someone might develop a cataract, and is ready to provide meaningful solutions to help combat the vision-damaging effects of cataracts.
+Washington DC cataract Surgeon is aware of the different reasons that someone might develop a cataract, and is ready to provide meaningful solutions to help combat the vision-damaging effects of cataracts.

 Cataracts develop over time, and often they begin as patients approach their 40’s and 50’s, with patients experiencing small but noticeable protein clumps.
 However, most people do not experience cataracts in a way that significantly impacts their vision.